ShawnDriscoll/PyDice/docs/source/glossary.rst

    D20
      A much over-rated die.

-   d4F
-     A Fate die.
-Interesting to look at.
-Maybe even to use.
-Fate itself is a terrible RPG though.
-     By the way, the secret rolls in pydice are 1DF, 2DF, 3DF, and 5DF.

    debug
      The process of finding and resolving of defects that prevent correct operation of computer software or a system.